MicrosoftDocs/windows-itpro-docs/windows/manage/basic-level-windows-telemetry-events-and-fields.md

 ### Microsoft.Windows.Appraiser.General.SetupAdlStatus

-This event is sent only during Setup.
-Indicates if Appraiser used data files from the setup image or more up-to-date data files downloaded from a Microsoft server.
-Tracking which source is used for data files is critical to understanding issues encountered during upgrades and by extension, keeping machines up to date.
+This event indicates if Appraiser used data files from the setup image or more up-to-date data files downloaded from a Microsoft server.

 The following fields are available:

 - **Time**  The client time of the event.
 - **PCFP**  An ID for the system calculated by hashing hardware identifiers.
 - **Result**  The last result of the operation to determine if there is a data file to download.
-- **OneSettingsInitialized**  Boolean indicating if the query to OneSettings, where the information is stored on if there is a data file to download, was initialized.
+- **OneSettingsInitialized**  Was the query to OneSettings, where the information is stored on if there is a data file to download, initialized?
 - **Url**  The URL of the data file to download.
-Will be an empty string if there is no data file to download.
+This will be an empty string if there is no data file to download.
-- **UsingAlternateData**  Boolean value that indicates if the client is using alternate data file or using the data file in the setup image.
+- **UsingAlternateData**  Is the client using alternate data file or using the data file in the setup image?

 ### Microsoft.Windows.Appraiser.General.SystemMemoryAdd

-This event sends data on the amount of memory on the system and whether it meets requirements, to help keep Windows up to date.
+This event sends data on the amount of memory on the system and whether it meets requirements, to help keep Windows up-to-date.

 The following fields are available:

-- **objectInstanceId**  Will always be Memory.
+- **objectInstanceId**  This will always be Memory.
-- **AppraiserVersion**  The version of the appraiser binary generating the events.
-Example: 10014361
+- **AppraiserVersion**  The version of the Appraiser file generating the events.
-- **Blocking**  Is the machine blocked from upgrade due to memory restrictions?
-Example: FALSE
+- **Blocking**  Is the device from upgrade due to memory restrictions?
-- **MemoryRequirementViolated**  Indicates if a memory requirement was violated.
-Example: FALSE
+- **MemoryRequirementViolated**  Was a memory requirement violated?
-- **pageFile**  The current committed memory limit for the system or the current process, whichever is smaller, in bytes.
-Example: 19650113536
+- **pageFile**  The current committed memory limit for the system or the current process, whichever is smaller (in bytes).
-- **ram**  Amount of RAM on the system.
-Example: 17099976704
+- **ram**  The amount of memory on the device.
-- **ramKB**  ram/1024.
-Example: 16777216
+- **ramKB**  The amount of memory (in KB).
-- **virtual**  The size of the user-mode portion of the virtual address space of the calling process, in bytes.
-Example: 140737488224256
+- **virtual**  The size of the user-mode portion of the virtual address space of the calling process (in bytes).
-- **virtualKB**  virtual/1024.
-Example: 137438953344
+- **virtualKB**  The amount of virtual memory (in KB).

 ### Microsoft.Windows.Appraiser.General.SystemMemoryRemove

-This event that the SystemMemory object represented by the objectInstanceId is no longer present.
-No object attributes are transmitted other than the objectInstanceId.indicates that a full set of SystemMemoryAdd events has been sent.
+This event that the SystemMemory object is no longer present.

 The following fields are available:

 - **AppraiserVersion**  The version of the Appraiser file that is generating the events.